elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 ```

 If you have a GitHub account, you can create a new public repository at
 https://github.com/new.
-You can give it the name of `platform`, and then the
+Give it the name of `platform`, and then the following
-following commands will allow you to push your existing application to
+commands will allow us to push our existing application to GitHub (keeping in
-GitHub (keeping in mind that you'll need to add your username in the first
+mind that you'll need to add your username on the first line):
-line):

 ```shell
 git remote add origin https://github.com/YOURUSERNAME/platform.git